 Maintaining media spend

+The key to surviving a recession is exploiting your USPs, remaining adaptable, and leveraging any advantage you have over the competition.
 It’s important to remember that in times of global crisis, pretty much everyone is in the same boat and it’s highly likely your competitors are also struggling with the same challenges.

 Having said that, there will be some sectors which will likely see an uptick in business – for example, those who sell PCs, laptops, and games consoles; online course and digital training providers; and SaaS companies to name a few.